-After the baseline assessment is completed, you and your family member will be randomly assigned (as in the flip of a coin) to 1 of 2 study groups.
-You will have an equal chance (50/50) of being assigned to either group.
+After the baseline assessment is completed, you and your family caregiver will be randomly assigned to 1 of 3 study groups.
+You will have an equal chance of being assigned to either group.
 This is done because no one knows if one study group is better, the same, or worse than the other group.